vitalif/vitastor/docs/config/client.en.md

 Maximum number of partitions per NBD device.
 This value is passed as `max_part` parameter for the nbd kernel module when vitastor-nbd autoloads it.
 Note that (nbds_max)*(1+max_part) usually can't exceed 256.

+## osd_nearfull_ratio

+- Type: number
+- Default: 0.95
+- Can be changed online: yes

+Ratio of used space on OSD to treat it as "almost full" in vitastor-cli status output.

+Remember that some client writes may hang or complete with an error if even just one OSD becomes 100 % full!

+However, unlike in Ceph, 100 % full Vitastor OSDs don't crash (in Ceph they're unable to start at all), so you'll be able to recover from "out of space" errors without destroying and recreating OSDs.